Sending Emails

 The template directory is located at src/services/messaging/email/templates/{templateName} in your project.
 You can change it in the config.

-html.pug; // HTML markup of the email
+html.html; // HTML markup of the email

-subject.pug; // Subject to generate
+subject.text; // Subject to generate

-text.pug; // Text version of the email
+text.text; // Text version of the email (optional)

 style.css; // Styles to inline inside the HTML